 Experience of writing a CMALT portfolio

-Carmen Álvarez-Mayo, Associate Lecturer in Languages For All, is one of our first participants to achieve CMALT after completing her portfolio last year (2016).
+Carmen Álvarez-Mayo, Associate Lecturer in Languages For All, was one of our first participants to achieve CMALT after completing her portfolio 2016.
 In the video and paragraphs below she discusses her experience of participating in our CMALT Portfolio Writing Group.

 I’ve always been interested in learning and technology.
 During 2002 I did a full-time 9 month long course, a HNC, in Multimedia and after that, combining my teaching knowledge and experience, I started to develop free websites for Spanish learners.